• Subaru

 Lease vs. Buy

-Examples of People Who Shouldn't Lease
+Examples of People Who SHOULDN'T Lease

 • If you buy your cars and keep them forever, don't lease.
 You have discovered the most economically advantageous way to buy a car.
 However, while this can be a good financial decision, it may not be a very good safety decision because you're going to be spending a lot of time in a car that's obsolete in terms of safety technology.
-Take a look at our Subaru Safety page...as recently as five or ten years ago, Subaru offered only a few of the features that we take for granted now.
+Take a look at our Subaru Safety page...as recently as five or ten years ago, Subaru offereonly a few of the features that we take for granted now.
 How many of these modern features does your current car have?

 Leasing Benefits for Everybody Else: